NJAAPT

 There will be no on-site registration.

-Judges can provide pennies for the Penny Cantilever event upon request.
-Let us know via email found under contacts in the rules page, if you would like us to supply the pennies.
+We can provide pennies for the Penny Cantilever event upon request.
+Please let us know at least one week in advance, via email found under contacts in the rules page, if you would like us to supply the pennies.

 Each registered teacher will receive an email in January asking them to fill out a form with the names of their students in each of their teams.
 Minor adjustments to the teams must be reported during the morning registration at the competition.